 - "And then Jesus said, 'There were no dinosaurs!'"

 - Charmed does this a lot, especially in the early seasons.

 - After freeing a seemingly innocent group of children from a seemingly evil ice cream truck...

 - Later, in the season 5 finale Oh My Goddess, where the sisters get turned into the Greek gods and have to battle titans:

 - Season 4's "Charmed and Dangerous", where the sisters are ambushed by the Source of All Evil himself:

 Source: Not quite.

-- In Yes, Prime Minister, young civil servant Bernard has been instructed to change the locks to keep his senior, Sir Humphrey, out.
+- In Yes, Prime Minister, young civil servant Bernard has been instructed to confiscate all the keys to the door between the Cabinet Office and Number 10, to keep his senior, Sir Humphrey, out.
 Sir Humphrey had a spare unofficial key however and appears, apoplectic with rage, before a terrified Bernard.